-Key Learning Area Human Society and its Environment (HSIE) - Commerce Course Fee Nil Course Name Economy, Finance & Consumerism RoSA Subject Yes Prerequisite No Course Description examine a range of options related nature and assess responsible fina plan for travel and how to solve pu Economy: Students develop an un economic environment, including businesses in the context of an inc Australia's place in the global ecor r and financial decises ers including the pro- d to personal decisi ancial management roblems encountered derstanding of the markets.
-They explor creasingly globalised nomy, measurement our economy and sions.
-They investigate laws and ocess of consumer redress.
-Students ons of a consumer and financial strategies.
-They also learn how to ed when travelling.
+Key Learning Area Human Society and its Environment (HSIE) - Commerce Course Fee Nil Course Name Economy, Finance & Consumerism RoSA Subject Yes Prerequisite No Course Description Consumerism: Students learn how to identify and research issues that individuals encounter when making consumer and financial decisions.
+They investigate laws and mechanisms that protect consumers including the process of consumer redress.
+Students examine a range of options related to personal decisions of a consumer and financial nature and assess responsible financial management strategies.
+They also learn how to plan for travel and how to solve problems encountered when travelling.
+Economy: Students develop an understanding of the importance, and features of, the economic environment, including markets.
+They explore the nature, role and operation of businesses in the context of an increasingly globalised economy.
+Students also investigate Australia's place in the global economy, measurement of economic performance, trade patterns, the impact of changes in our economy and the implications of these changes for consumers, businesses and broader society.
 NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/hsie/commerce-7-10-2019